Extra unemployment aid expires as virus threatens new states

 Meanwhile, lawmakers in Washington were negotiating a new coronavirus relief bill as state and local governments, schools, businesses and others pushed for a new dose of aid.
 Congressional Democrats have sought to keep the extra $600 in unemployment checks rolling.
 Republicans who control the Senate have proposed benefits worth 70% of what people made before.

-The $600 weekly bonus is technically set to expire July 31, though this is the last week recipients will get the extra money.
-Some new aspects of the coverage are not ending, including coverage for some gig workers and freelancers who are usually ineligible for unemployment payments, as well as a 13-week extension of regular benefits that the federal government promised to help states pay.
+The $600 weekly bonus is technically set to expire July 31, but the cutoff is effectively Saturday owing to how states process payments.

+Other aspects of the enhanced benefits will continue, including coverage for some gig workers and freelancers who are usually ineligible for unemployment, as well as a 13-week extension of regular payments that the federal government is helping to subsidize.

 Critics noted that the extra cash payments meant many workers were receiving more for not working than they did working — a possible disincentive for returning to the job.
 Supporters cast that as an acknowledgement that wages were too low, and said the extra money was a chance for workers to build up a cushion in case they remained unemployed after benefits expire.